Protect census by closing the gap between inquiry and intake.

 Built around missed calls, weekend leakage, and the first-response gaps that quietly cost admits.

-View after-hours coverage →Behavioral health intake automation
+View verification workflow →Behavioral health intake automation

 For owners who need cleaner intake logic, stronger routing, and more visible follow-up discipline.

-View intake automation →Source tracking and reporting
+View queue cleanup →Source tracking and reporting

 For leaders who need cleaner source visibility, inquiry status reporting, and a better view of where conversion breaks.